couchbaselabs/couchbase-lite-cordova-plugin-android/README.md

 ## Sample App
-A full working sample app is available [here](https://github.com/couchbaselabs/userprofile-couchbase-mobile-cordova-android:)
+A sample app that uses this plugin is available [here](https://github.com/couchbaselabs/userprofile-couchbase-mobile-cordova-android:)

 ## Getting Started

 ### Integrating the Plugin into your Ionic App